 Skip to main content

-Risk factors covered in risk analysis 2.0
+Risk factors covered in risk management

-Updated over a week ago
+Updated over 2 months ago

 Those risk factors have been concluded from multiple sources such as the OECD sector risks, the BAFA guidelines, UNECE, IFRS, Green Button and other ESG standards.
 Those are listed in the table below.